 Perform risk assessments together with the project team, analyze what consequences these risks will result in, think of the ways you’ll respond to them, and document all this information.
 It’s a good idea to use previous experience if you managed similar projects before.

-Step 6: Allocate resources
+Step 6: Assign resources

 Step 7: Specify success metrics